Pumpkin-Shaped Cheeseball (+Video)

 I don’t know about y’all but I love a good cheeseball.
 I mean, cheese.
 In a ball.
 Need I say more?
 What’s not to love?
 Cheese and crackers are a simple treat we all love.
 If I see a cheeseball on any food spread, I am heading straight to it.
 With this recipe, I knew I wanted to create a pumpkin shaped cheeseball for all those fall festivities but I didn’t necessarily want pumpkin flavor.
 I wanted a true cheeseball.

-You don't even have to form it into a pumpkin shape.
+You don’t even have to form it into a pumpkin shape.
 The taste alone will make it a hit at your next gathering.
+It’s not just cute – it is delicious!
 What I love most is being able to make it ahead of time.
-You can get it all prepped and ready to go, wrap it in Glad ClingWrap, pop it in the fridge and the next day, you are all ready.
-The only thing you have to do is set it out with some crackers.
-Boom!
-And who doesn't love easy - especially around the holidays!
+You can get it all prepped and ready to go, wrap it in plastic wrap and pop it into the fridge.
+Also, it’s super important to use freshly grated cheese!
+It is stickier than the pre-shredded kind and that helps when forming the cheeseball.

 Using an electric or stand mixer, combine both cream cheeses.